-Discussion programs should allow for deep engagement with the humanities sources and for dialogues that involve each member of the group.
-Discussions should engage participants in shared explorations of open-ended questions about war and military service, such as the nature of service, the place of veterans and the military in society, the meaning of heroism, the ethics of war, or what defines patriotism.
-You should select humanities sources that address wars or military conflicts across time and place, so that discussion participants may consider their own experiences in relation to human experiences and perspectives distant from their own, including those that predate living memory.
-You must also describe how you will recruit the discussion participants and support their engagement in thorough and sustained discussion.
+Discussion programs must allow for deep engagement with the humanities sources.
+Discussions should engage all participants in shared explorations of open-ended questions about war and military service, such as the nature of service, the place of veterans and the military in society, the meaning of heroism, the ethics of war, or what defines patriotism.
+You should select humanities sources that enable participants to view their own experiences in relation to human experiences and perspectives distinct from their own.
+You may include sources that predate living memory and are drawn from different genres.
+You must engage and support participants in thorough and sustained dialogues.